 During the COVID-19 pandemic, businesses across the nation learned just how much their employees need workplace benefits to protect their physical and financial health.
 As people fell ill and struggled to recover, the safety net provided by their employers became more important than ever.
+Small companies were no exception.

-BENEFITS NEED TO BE EASY TO OFFER
+SMALL BUSINESSES NEED BENEFITS TO BE EASY